kmb40/aws-bootcamp-cruddur-2023/journal/week5.md

 #### Implemented (Pattern E) Updating a Message Group using DynamoDB Streams

 Update dynamoDB records for all messages.
-Preperations are as follows:
+Preparations are as follows:
-- Point to the production instanse of DynamoDB instead of the local so I commented out `AWS_ENDPOINT_URL` in the docker-compose.yml.
+- Point to the production instance of DynamoDB instead of the local so I commented out `AWS_ENDPOINT_URL` in the docker-compose.yml.
 - Then complete the steps [outlined above.](https://github.com/kmb40/aws-bootcamp-cruddur-2023/edit/week-5/journal/week5.md#before-the-functionality-can-be-tested-and-implemented-the-databases-must-be-prepared-as-follows)
 - Create a table named "cruddur-messages" in AWS DynamoDB.
   - Turn on DynamoDB stream with "new image".